 SIEM vs Log Management : Understanding the Difference and When You Need Both

 Log management and SIEM are foundational to modern enterprise security, but they serve distinct, complementary objectives.
 Understanding SIEM vs Log Management and recognizing when both are required, is critical for CISOs and IT security leaders navigating evolving threats, compliance mandates, and expanding digital infrastructures.
+Modern SIEM logging and SIEM log management capabilities are now essential for turning raw event data into actionable security insight across cloud, on-prem, and hybrid environments.

 The Changing Stakes of Security Monitoring